Citi is an advertising partner.

 |Students interested in building a credit history.|

-Bottom Line: The Deserve Edu card is a useful product that helps students without a social security number to receive a credit card, and to build and establish a credit history.
+Bottom Line: The Deserve® Edu Credit Card is a useful product that helps students without a social security number to receive a credit card, and to build and establish a credit history.

-The primary benefit of the Deserve Edu Mastercard is to help students—both domestic and international—establish a credit history.
+The primary benefit of the Deserve® Edu Credit Card is to help students—both domestic and international—establish a credit history.
 The card doesn't require applicants to submit a social security number, nor do the applicants need to have an established credit file.
-Instead, Deserve uses alternative data to verify identity and assess creditworthiness.
+The Deserve® Edu Credit Card is available to individuals with Fair or Good Credit (FICO score 650/660), who are between the ages of 18-25.
+It is also available to those with limited or no credit, which is why we recommend it for international students.
+Deserve also uses alternative data to verify identity and assess creditworthiness.
 For example, it may use information from your bank accounts to see whether you keep your balance high, whether you often have overdrafts, etc.—all factors that will influence whether you're approved.
 Once you get either of these cards, your account and activity are reported to the credit bureaus, therefore helping you build and establish a credit profile.

 The card awards 1% cash back on all purchases.
 This does not apply to cash advances, balance transfers or any purchases that you return.
-If you make all your payments on time and are financially responsible, you can eventually graduate to the Deserve Pro Mastercard.
-This step-up card also has no annual fee, but provides substantially better cash back reward;. you'll get 3% back on travel and entertainment, 2% back at restaurants, and 1% back on all other purchases.
-The Deserve Pro card also comes with a larger credit limit.
-You can receive a limit of as much as to $10,000, which is double the maximum limit on the Deserve Edu credit card.
+If you make all your payments on time and are financially responsible, you can eventually graduate to the Deserve® Pro Card.
+This step-up card also has No Annual Fee, but provides substantially better cash back reward;. you'll get 3% back on travel and entertainment, 2% back at restaurants, and 1% back on all other purchases.
+The Deserve® Pro Card also comes with a larger credit limit.
+You can receive a limit of as much as to $10,000, which is double the maximum limit on the Deserve® Edu Credit Card.

-Currently, the Deserve Edu credit card comes with a special promotional offer.
+Currently, the Deserve® Edu Credit Card comes with a special promotional offer.
 If you charge a Amazon Prime Student membership to the card, Deserve will reimburse you the fee for one year.
-That represents a $49 value, which is on par with the value of sign-up bonuses we see from top student credit cards.
+That represents a $59 value, which is on par with the value of sign-up bonuses we see from top student credit cards.

-There are three Deserve credit cards in total.
-The only one we haven't yet mentioned is the Deserve Classic—which is the worst of the bunch.
-The Classic has a $39 annual fee and no cash rewards to speak of.
+There are three Deserve® credit cards in total.
+The only one we haven't yet mentioned is the Deserve® Classic—which is the worst of the bunch.
+The Deserve® Classic has no cash rewards to speak of.
 It also requires a SSN to apply, making it a poor choice for both international students and immigrants.

 |Credit Limit||Up to $1,500||Up to $5,000||Up to $10,000|